linuxdeepin/deepin-voice-note/assets/deepin-voice-note/voice-notes/en_US/voice-notes.md

 1. Go to **Control Center** > **Assistive Tools**.
 Enable **Speech to Text**, and select **Language**.
 2. In the text input box on the Voice Notes interface, right-click and select **Speech to Text**.
 Now you can input audios via microphone, and the translated text will be edited and displayed in the text input box.
-3. In the speech to text mode, click the the blank area on the Voice Notes interface to stop text editing and display.
+3. In the Speech to Text mode, click the the blank area on the Voice Notes interface to stop text editing and display.

 > ![tips](../common/tips.svg) Tips: You can enable **Speech to Text** while recording audios.